 Transmission and reception of a non-OFDMA EHT MU PPDU with any preamble puncturing pattern listed in Table 36-30 (Definition of the Punctured Channel Information field in the U-SIG for an EHT MU PPDU using non-OFDMA transmissions) for the PPDU bandwidth supported by the STA.

 ……

-A non-AP EHT STA shall support the following features :
+A non-AP EHT STA shall support the following features with the exception that a 20 MHz-only EHT non-AP STA with 20 MHz-Only Light Support equal to 1 optionally supports MRUs, DL MU-MIMO, UL MU-MIMO:

 Reception of an EHT MU PPDU where (#11331)there are multiple RUs or MRUs and the RU or MRU allocated to the non-AP STA is not utilizing MU-MIMO (DL OFDMA).